r-lib/styler/README.md

 If necessary, `DESCRIPTION` is edited to enable Markdown in roxygen blocks.
 You'll need `roxygen2` version 6.0.0 or later.

+Call `roxygen2md::roxygen2md()` in your package's directory, or navigate to "Tools/Addins/Rd to Markdown" in RStudio.

 More to come.
 The substitutions are not completely safe, please carefully examine the results!